Eligibility and Entry

 Entry into the National SJWP Competition

-To be eligible to compete at the national level, state winners must be able to attend the onsite U.S. competition in Herndon, Virginia, June 19-20, 2015.
-In Herndon, students will participate in a two-day, all-expenses-paid program, during which they will display and present their projects to a panel of distinguished judges.
+To be eligible to compete at the national level, state winners must be able to attend the onsite U.S. competition during the third weekend in June, 2016.
+At the competition, students will participate in a two-day, all-expenses-paid program, during which they will display and present their projects to a panel of distinguished judges.

 Judges will select the national winner based on six criteria and will place greater weight on the quality of the research paper.
-The National SJWP winner (at least one member if a team) must be available to attend the SJWP international competition in Stockholm, Sweden, from August 22-August 28, or the prize will be awarded to the first runner-up.
+The National SJWP winner (at least one member if a team) must be available to attend the SJWP international competition in Stockholm, Sweden, from August 27 - September 2, 2016, or the prize will be awarded to the first runner-up.

-The national winner and their science teacher will receive an all-expenses-paid trip to the international SJWP competition in Stockholm, Sweden..
+The national winner will receive an all-expenses-paid trip to the international SJWP competition in Stockholm, Sweden..
 To learn more about the international competition, visit www.siwi.org.

 For more information, please email firstname.lastname@example.org or call Stevi Hunt-Cottrell at 703-684-2454.